-Rescuers bring eighth person out of Thai cave on second day of rescue - witness
+Eight boys brought out of flooded Thai caves in 'immense' two days of rescue

 The cave complex is off-limits during the rainy season, which usually runs from May to October, when downpours can quickly flood it.

-Relatives said the boys had been inside the labyrinthine complex during the dry season.
+Relatives said the boys had been inside the complex during the dry season.

-The fate of the boys and their coach has gripped Thailand and drawn international media attention.

 The president of soccer’s governing body, FIFA, has invited the boys to the World Cup final in Moscow on Sunday if they make it out in time.

-Reporting by Panu Wongcha-um, Patpicha Tanakasempipat, John Geddie and James Pomfret in CHIANG RAI; Additional reporting by Amy Sawitta Lefevre, Panarat Thepgumpanat, Pracha Hariraksapitak, and Aukkarapon Niyomyat in BANGKOK; Writing by John Geddie; Editing by Amy Sawitta Lefevre, Robert Birsel
+Reporting by Panu Wongcha-um, Juarawee Kittisilpa, Patpicha Tanakasempipat, John Geddie and James Pomfret in CHIANG RAI; Additional reporting by Amy Sawitta Lefevre, Panarat Thepgumpanat, Pracha Hariraksapitak, and Aukkarapon Niyomyat in BANGKOK; Writing by John Geddie; Editing by Amy Sawitta Lefevre, Robert Birsel and Nick Macfie